TottiWatti/TottiWatti.FileLogger/README.md

 ### Installation

-Add TottiWatti.FileLogger package reference from nuget or just copy file TW.FileLogger.cs to your C# application
+Add TottiWatti.FileLogger package reference from nuget or just copy file TottiWatti.FileLogger.cs to your C# application

 ## Usage